Michelada vs. Chelada: What’s the Difference?

 • 1 18-ounce Schooner beer glass

-Use a dark Mexican beer like Negra Modelo or a hard tea like Ray Ray's Sonoran Spirit.
-To make this drink spicier, garnish the drink with a jalapeno slice or two.
+Micheladas are often served in an 18-ounce beer chalice called a Schooner.
 El Ray Mix Especial is available online.
+Use a dark Mexican beer like Negra Modelo or switch it up with a hard tea like Ray Ray's Sonoran Spirit Tea.
+To make this drink spicier, garnish the drink with a dried arbol chile or two.

 Ingredients